The Visual Design Studio is our next-generation tool for building and editing Guides. It includes:

-The previous Guide designer, referred to as the “Legacy Designer,” leverages an iframe to deliver your app preview.
+The previous Guide designer, referred to as the "Classic Designer,” leverages an iframe to deliver your app preview.
 Customers before February 18th, 2019 most likely used this experience.

-In contrast, the Visual Design Studio entirely reimagines how you build guides, replacing the Legacy Designer with a more intuitive, easy-to-use interface.
+In contrast, the Visual Design Studio entirely reimagines how you build guides, upgrading the Classic Designer with a more intuitive, easy-to-use interface.
 Its benefits include:

 Ease of Use